-Marsy's Law was named after Dr. Nicholas’ sister, Marsalee (Marsy) Nicholas, a beautiful, vibrant University of California Santa Barbara student, who was stalked and killed by her ex-boyfriend in 1983.
+Marsy's Law is named after Marsalee (Marsy) Ann Nicholas, a beautiful, vibrant University of California Santa Barbara student, who was stalked and killed by her ex-boyfriend in 1983.
 Only one week after her murder and on the way home from the funeral service, Marsy’s family stopped at a market to pick up a loaf of bread.
-It was there, in the checkout line, that Marsy’s mother, Mrs. Marcella Leach, walked into a grocery store after visiting her daughter’s grave and were confronted by the accused murderer.
-The family had no idea that he had been released on bail mere days after Marsy’s murder.
+It was there, in the checkout line, that Marsy’s mother, Marcella, was confronted by her daughter’s murderer.
+Having received no notification from the judicial system, the family had no idea he had been released on bail mere days after Marsy’s murder.

-The pain and suffering Marsy’s family endured after her death is typical for family members of murder victims.
-They were not informed Marsy’s murderer had been released because the courts and law enforcement, though well-meaning, had no obligation to keep them informed.
-While criminals have more than 20 individuals rights spelled out in the U.S. Constitution, the surviving family members of murder victims have none.
+The experience of Marsy’s family is typical of the pain and suffering family members of murder victims so often endure.
+Marsy’s family was not informed because the courts and law enforcement, though well-meaning, had no obligation to keep them informed.
+While those accused of crimes have more than 20 individual rights spelled out in the U.S. Constitution, the surviving family members of murder victims have none.

 The Marsy’s Law initiative began in California and was led and sponsored by Marsy’s brother, Dr. Henry T. Nicholas III.
 When it passed in November 2008, Proposition 9, The California Victims’ Bill of Rights Act of 2008: Marsy’s Law, became the strongest and most comprehensive Constitutional victims’ rights laws in the U.S. and put California at the forefront of the national victims’ rights movement.